Your mind must flower

 - Dem Bones: "Them Not-So-Dry Bones" is all about the bones in one's body.

 - Dissonant Serenity: In "Unpack Your Adjectives", asked to describe her trip to eager friends, the protagonist promptly unpacks... "frustrating" and "worst".
-"Then I picked 'foggy' and/Then I picked 'soggy' and/Then I was ready/To tell them my tale..."
+"Then I picked 'soggy' and/Then I picked 'foggy' and/Then I was ready/To tell them my tale..."
 All this without breaking the adorably chipper tone of the song.

 - Extra!
 Extra!
 Read All About It!: Newsboys hawking newspapers appear in "Fireworks" and "Walking on Wall Street".

-- Eye-Obscuring Hat: The male singer in "The Weather Show" wears one.
+- Eye-Obscuring Hat: The male singer in "The Weather Show" wears one, as does Naughty Number Nine from the eponymous song.

 - Fourth Date Marriage: Exaggerated in "The Tale of Mr. Morton."
 Mr. Morton and Pearl get married after one planned date, though Mr. Morton didn't even have the nerve to go through with it.